TIBCOSoftware/snappydata/docs/howto.md

 **Inferring schema from data file**

 A schema for the table can be inferred from the data file.
-In this case, you do not need to create a table before loading the data.
-In the code snippet below, first DataFrame for a Parquet file is created and then saveAsTable API is used to create a table with data loaded from it.
+Data is first introspected to learn the schema (column names and types) without requring this input from the user.
+The example below illustrates reading a parquet data source and creates a new columnar table in SnappyData.
+The schema is automatically defined when the Parquet data files are read.
 ```
     val customerDF = snSession.read.parquet(s"quickstart/src/main/resources/customerparquet")
     // props1 map specifies the properties for the table to be created